unikraft/summer-of-code-2021/content/en/docs/sessions/07-syscall-shim/index.md

 linkTitle: "07.
 Syscall Shim"
 ---

 In this session we are going to understand how we can run applications using the binary compatibility layer as well as the inner workings of the system call shim layer.

 One of the obstacles when trying to use Unikraft could be the porting effort of your application.
 One way we can avoid this is through binary compatibility.
 Binary compatibility is the posibility to take already compiled binaries and run them on top of Unikraft without porting effort and at the same time keeping the benefits of unikernels.
 In our case, we support binaries compiled for the Linux kernel.

 In order to achieve binary compatibility with the Linux kernel, we had to find a way to have support for system calls, for this, the system call shim layer was created.
 The system call shim layer provides Linux-style mappings of system call numbers to actual system call handler functions.

 ## Reminders

 /* TODO */ - see what other sessions offer - maybe some debug information and also some build info

-## 01. The process of loading and running an application with binary compatibility
+## 01. The Process of Loading and Running an Application with Binary Compatibility

 For Unikraft to achieve binary compatibility there are two main objectives that need to be met: